James Cardinal McGuigan Catholic High School: History

+In 1962, St. Basil-the-Great College School opened its doors to serve the northwestern North York community as a private Catholic School.
+The area's adjacent public high school, C. W. Jefferys Collegiate Institute was opened in 1965 by the North York Board of Education to serve the Keele-Finch neighborhood.
+Over the next several years, many of the schools were opened under the Metropolitan Separate School Board in the same area: St. Jerome Catholic School in 1963, St. Wilfrid Catholic School in 1966, St. Jane Frances Catholic School in 1964 and St. Martha Catholic School in 1971.
+However, in 1980, Regina Pacis Catholic Secondary School, located near Finch and Highway 400, opened its doors.

-The school was opened in September 1982 by the Franciscans and the Metropolitan Separate School Board with the building constructed in 1984.
+James Cardinal McGuigan High School was opened in September 1982 by the Franciscans and the Metropolitan Separate School Board with the building constructed in 1984.
 The school expanded in 1988, when the MSSB acquired six acres west of the school from the North York Board of Education in exchange of the long-term lease of Lewis S. Beattie Secondary School to house students from École Charbonnel.

-Since the closure of nearby Regina Pacis Catholic Secondary School in 2002, McGuigan's enrollment grew and its facilities were expanded with the new western wing built in 2006.
+Since the closure of Regina Pacis in 2002, McGuigan's enrolment grew and its facilities were expanded with the new western wing completed by 2008.